Executive Summary

 Weight: Slight Overweight

-The Fed’s dovish rate cut prompted us to assess which asset class could benefit the most from lower interest rates, and small caps were at the top of our list.
-Small caps have been the most negatively impacted by higher rates, and have low valuations, making them well-positioned to benefit from easing.
+The Fed’s dovish rate cut prompted us to assess which asset class would benefit the most from lower interest rates.
+Small caps topped the list.
+They have been hit hardest by rising rates and are now attractively valued, making them well-positioned to benefit from easing.

 International Developed